fversnel/fversnel.github.io/_posts/2018-04-09-about-scrum-and-agile.markdown

 Not just architecture but many activities require larger-than-sprint vision, planning, and studying.
 The fact that Agile doesn't want you to do any of that work upfront means it has to be done in a sprint, which can very well harm the project.

+# User stories

+A system built on user stories will always be geared towards what the user will be doing with the system.
+By definition these stories will be about the concrete instead of the abstract.
+Not having any general requirements for the system means that it will be much harder to build proper abstractions that allow you to cover a range of user stories.

+From what I've experienced, great programmers design abstractions by learning the system and domain really well, and then trying to fit user stories with the existing abstractions, or they create new abstractions if the current ones are insufficient.
+It all comes back to the no upfront design mantra that can really harm a project.
+Every successful project needs a few visionaries that will look beyond the user stories.
+Unfortunately Agile doesn't seem to provide any tools for them.

 # Collective code ownership